-We estimate that the net proceeds to us from the sale of the common stock that we are offering will be approximately \$\frac{1}{2}\$ million, assuming an initial public offering price of \$\frac{1}{2}\$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$\frac{1}{2}\$ million.
+We estimate that the net proceeds to us from the sale of the common stock that we are offering will be approximately \$53.2 million at the initial public offering price of \$7.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$61.5 million.